Certora/Quorum/README.md

 ## Artifacts Structure

-ProposalTools generates and organizes artifacts in a structured manner under the `PRP_TOOL_PATH` directory.
+Quorum generates and organizes artifacts in a structured manner under the `PRP_TOOL_PATH` directory.
 Here is a general overview of the structure:

 ### Directory Structure